-We really hope you never have to read this article or even do a Google search for ‘how to tarp a roof’ or ‘emergency roof tarp installation’ but the fact is we live in Australia, a land of extremes and harsh weather and it’s likely that at some stage you’re either going to have to tarp up your own roof or help out a friend or neighbour at some stage when their roof starts to leak and you’re trying to save their home.
+We really hope you never have to research ‘how to tarp a leaking roof’ or ‘emergency roof tarp installation’ but the fact is we live in Australia, a land of extremes and harsh weather.
+It’s likely that at some stage you’re either going to have to tarp up your own roof or help out a friend or neighbour at some stage when their roof starts to leak and you’re trying to save their home.

-Often storm season is roof repair companies busiest time so if you have an issue with your roof (missing tiles, leaks, water getting in, etc) we will do everything to get out to your home as quickly as possible but there’s a chance we and other emergency roof repair companies in Brisbane may be absolutely flat strap and it could take some time to get out to your home to inspect your roof.
+Storm season is usually a Brisbane roof repair company’s busiest time so if you have an issue with your roof (missing tiles, leaks, water getting in, etc.) we will do everything to get out to your home as quickly as possible.
+However, there’s a chance we and other emergency roof repair companies in Brisbane may be absolutely flat strap and it could take some time to get out to your home to inspect your roof.

-If this is the case you may need to put a tarp on your roof just to keep the rain off until we can get there.
-If that’s the case, we’ve put together some information on how to tarp a roof to keep your home safe from water until we can get there.
+If this is the case you may need to put a tarp on your roof just to keep the rain off until we can get there, so we’ve put together some information on how to tarp a roof to keep your home safe.

-There are a few things you should know about tarping a roof before you get all ‘bull-in-a-china-shop’ and start getting the ladder out of your shed.
+There are a few things you should know about tarping a roof before you get the ladder out of your shed.

-If you can wait for a professional to tarp your roof for you (we can provide this service for you) this is ALWAYS a better option however, sometimes this isn’t an option and you will need to take swift action to prevent any further damage to your home.
-If you need to put a tarp up yourself, consider getting assistance from a couple of people if possible.
-Tarping a roof on your own is not recommended.
-That being said, here’s a few rules of thumb you should consider following:-
+Waiting for a professional to tarp your roof is always your best and safest option, however, you may need to take swift action to prevent any further damage to your home.
+If you need to put a tarp up yourself, ask for assistance as tarping a roof on your own is not recommended.

 - NEVER get up on a roof during an electrical storm